 Goodwill represents the excess of the acquisition cost in a business combination over the fair value of the Company's share of the identifiable net assets acquired.
 Goodwill is carried at cost less accumulated impairment losses.
-Refer to Note 2 (xv) for a description of impairment procedures.
+As of June 30, 2014 the Company had no Goodwill.